rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/design-guidelines.md

 ![ChatBot in full-screen mode.](./img/fullscreen.svg)
 </div>

-5. **Inline drawer**: Places the ChatBot to the side of the page, inline with the page content.
+5. **Inline drawer**: A ChatBot that can fit and perform within a drawer.
+This drawer can look different for each product, but will often be placed to the side of the page, inline with the page content.

 <div class="ws-docs-content-img">
 ![ChatBot in drawer mode.](./img/drawer.svg)